lydiaYchen/LydiaYchen.github.io/research.md

 In this line of research, we are designing learning algorithms and prototyping system solutions for ML training and inference on distributed edge devices.
 Topics include:

-- [Confidential Vertical Learning for Manufacturer]: collaborating with the world leading material manufacturers to design confidential vertical fedearated learning on variety of machine learning models
+- [Confidential Vertical Learning for Manufacturer](#manu): collaborating with the world leading material manufacturers to design confidential vertical fedearated learning on variety of machine learning models
-- [ Attacks and Defenses in Federated Learning]: designing data free model poinsoning attacks, gradient inversion attacks, and freerider attacks for various federated learning systems
+- [Attacks and Defenses in Federated Learning](#attacks): designing data free model poinsoning attacks, gradient inversion attacks, and freerider attacks for various federated learning systems
 - [Horizontal Federated Learning Systems](#Federated): designing efficient communication protocols and incentive mechanisms for edge learners.
 - [Deep Model Inferences on Edge Devices](#EdgeInf): designing and prototyping an inference engine that can search for optimal models and configurations for edge devices at scale.